What 9/11 Was Like In Los Angeles

 Editor's Note: This story was originally published in 2018 and was updated to reflect the correct anniversary.

-Today is the 18th anniversary of the Sept.
+Next year will be 20 years since the Sept.
 11, 2001 terrorist attacks.
 The tragedy was felt here in Los Angeles as it was around the world, and like other major cities across the country, L.A.'s emergency services had to swing into action.
 Three of the four planes used in the attacks were supposed to be headed for L.A.

 HOW L.A.
 REACTED